tired-runner/bazaar/TRANSLATORS.md

 * You must be fluent in the language you contribute
 * You may not use llms to generate the strings (I could do that).
 If you do, I will ban you from the project
+* If you are editing existing translation, make sure to check rules for that language in `TRANSLATORS-[language code].md` file.

 ## Basic Process

 Fork the project (so you can open a pr later) and clone the repo.
 Then